-This land has been the subject of repeated unsuitable and unnecessary planning applications, by the same developer, going back to previous proposals to build twelve properties in the late 1980's.
-The only consent that was eventually granted was in 2007 for two new houses on the old farm buildings site (the original application was reduced from three - as the density was believed to be overwhelming and over bearing) and came attached with important conditions by MSDC in relation to the Great Haywards field (the site of this application) and its future preservation and the protection of the curtilage of the listed buildings.
-The key conditions set out by MSDC, when the two new homes were agreed, stated that there should be no future development on the historical site, a nature management scheme would be established and the land would be subject to future amenity land status.
+This land has been the subject of repeated planning applications, by the same developer, going back to proposals to build twelve properties in the late 1980s.
+The only consent that was eventually granted was in 2007 for two houses (the original application was for three) and came attached with important conditions by MSDC in relation to the Great Haywards field (the site of this application) and its future preservation.
+The conditions set out by MSDC when the two new homes were agreed stated that there should be no future development on the site, a nature management scheme would be established and the land would be subject to future amenity land status.

-Notwithstanding this, the developer submitted new proposals in 2010 and 2015 to undertake further site development with the erection of a single new property, comparable to the current application.
-Both applications were refused by Mid Sussex District Council, taken to appeal by the developer, with both refusals were upheld on appeal by the Planning Inspectorate (Refs APP/D3830/A/11/2149796 and APP/D3830/W/15/3131938).
+Despite this the developer submitted new proposals in 2010 and 2015 to undertake further site development with the erection of a single new property, comparable to the current application.
+Both applications were refused by Mid Sussex District Council, taken to appeal by the developer, with both refusals upheld on appeal by the Planning Inspectorate (Refs APP/D3830/A/11/2149796 and APP/D3830/W/15/3131938).